trezor/trezor-firmware/docs/tests/ui-tests.md

 ### Tests

 Each `--ui=test` creates a clear report which tests passed and which failed.
-The index file is stored in `tests/ui_tests/reporting/reports/test/index.html`, but for an ease of use you will find a link at the end of the pytest summary.
+The index file is stored in `tests/ui_tests/reporting/reports/test/index.html`.
+The script `tests/show_results.py` starts a local HTTP server that serves this page -- this is necessary for access to browser local storage, which enables a simple reviewer UI.

 On CI this report is published as an artifact.
 You can see the latest master report [here](https://gitlab.com/satoshilabs/trezor/trezor-firmware/-/jobs/artifacts/master/file/test_ui_report/index.html?job=core%20device%20ui%20test).
+The reviewer features work directly here.

+If needed, you can use `python3 -m tests.ui_tests` to regenerate the report from local recorded screens.

 ### Master diff